 In order to accurately represent the differences between sounds, a graphic system must be used that takes into account the way humans perceive these differences.

 What interests us is the grid in the background, and the precise way in which harmonics are spaced relative to one another.
 The background picture is the same from above.
-Emphasize is placed on the word relative because, as we shall see, no matter how the voice might drift up or down in pitch, the (sonic) distances between harmonics are always the same in relation to one another.
+Emphasize is placed on the word relative because, as we shall see, no matter how the voice might drift up or down in pitch, the (sonic) distances between harmonics remain constant in relation to one another.

-Background spectrogram made with Overtone Analyzer by Sygyt Software
+Background spectrogram made with Voce Vista Video by Sygyt Software